freshtechbro/vibe-coder-mcp/README.md

 ## Generated File Storage

-All outputs from the tools are stored in the `workflow-agent-files` directory with subdirectories organized by tool:
+All outputs from the tools are stored in the `workflow-agent-files` directory with subdirectories organized by tool.
+These files serve as a historical record of generated content but are not used as active context by the tools themselves:

 ```bash
 workflow-agent-files/